 Christine Sullivan, MNA, came to Spring Village at Dover as a Medication Nurse Assistant, however, after several months it became clear that with her dedication, work ethic, and warm-hearted personality, she would be a fine Memory Care Director.
 We know she has the gentle disposition that will bring comfort to our residents and their families.

 Christine has an Office Management degree from Northern Essex Community College.
 However, when her three children were school-aged, she returned to the workforce as an employee of Huggins Hospital which suited her need to care for others.
 Christine also worked for Sugar Hill Retirement Community before moving to the Gafney Home in Rochester where she spent the past eight years before they closed their doors in 2019.
 Christine is a Certified Dementia Practitioner.

-Christine, who lives in Northwood with her husband and their four dogs, a fish, and a kitten, will be responsible for providing leadership to our direct-care employees and ensuring that our residents are safe, well-cared for, and comfortable.
-We also hear that Christine likes crafts, so we plan to tap those skills too!
+Christine, who lives in Northwood with her husband and their four dogs, a fish, and a kitten, is responsible for providing leadership to our direct-care employees and ensuring that our residents are safe, well-cared for, and comfortable.
+Christine is also a crafter, so we tap into those skills too!

 Cecile has been with Spring Village at Dover since August 2019 as a Wellness Nurse.
 As of May 2020, Cecile was promoted to the position of Assistant Director of Nursing (ADON).
 She received her Licensed Practical Nurse (LPN) degree from InterCoast Career Institute, and before joining Spring Village at Dover worked as a nurse at Kennebunk Center for Health & Rehabilitation in Maine.